niroshansb/GSoC2016/geotools/UI/Readme.md

-### Intrstruction of setting up the Web UI for geotools
+### Web UI for geotools - Basic Vector service

+This web UI is developed for Basic vector services.